alenisaw/it-ner-peft-compression/README.md

 ### Full Fine-Tuning vs LoRA

-- Full fine-tuning provides the best quality.
+- Full fine-tuning yields the best absolute quality.
 - LoRA achieves **near-baseline performance** with:
   - dramatically fewer trainable parameters
-  - lower memory footprint
+  - lower memory requirements
-- LoRA is preferable when:
-  - GPU memory is limited
-  - multiple domain adapters are required
+- LoRA is preferable when resources are constrained or multiple domain adaptations are needed.

 ---

 ### LoRA vs Distillation

-- LoRA preserves the full backbone capacity.
+- LoRA preserves the representational capacity of the full backbone.
-- Distillation reduces model depth and capacity.
+- Distillation reduces size and depth at the cost of expressiveness.
-- DistilBERT is faster and smaller but may lose rare or subtle entities.
+- DistilBERT performs well under strict latency constraints but struggles with rare or complex entities.
-- LoRA offers a better **quality–efficiency balance** when backbone reuse is acceptable.
+- LoRA offers a more balanced quality–efficiency trade-off when backbone reuse is acceptable.

 ---

 ### FP32 vs INT8

 - INT8 quantization:
-  - significantly reduces model size
+  - substantially reduces model size
-  - improves CPU latency
+  - improves CPU inference speed
-  - introduces minimal degradation for NER
+  - introduces only minor degradation for NER
-- INT8 ONNX models are well-suited for production CPU inference.
+- INT8 ONNX models are suitable for practical production scenarios.

 ---

 ## Qualitative Observations

-Common error patterns across models:
+Common error patterns across models include:

 - Boundary errors in multi-token entities
   (e.g., *Windows 11*, *Visual Studio Code*)
-- Confusion between:
+- Confusion between closely related entity types:
   - SOFTWARE vs OS
-  - VERSION vs SOFTWARE
+  - SOFTWARE vs VERSION
-- Rare error types are more affected by compression than frequent entities.
+- Rare entities are more sensitive to compression than frequent ones.

 ---

 ## Final Conclusions

-- **bert_full** sets the upper bound for quality.
+- **bert_full** defines the upper bound for quality.
-- **bert_lora** provides the best overall trade-off between quality and efficiency.
+- **bert_lora** provides the best balance between performance and efficiency.
-- **distil_full** is optimal for strict latency or size constraints.
+- **distil_full** is appropriate for scenarios with strict latency or size constraints.
-- ONNX + INT8 quantization enables practical CPU deployment.
+- Combining parameter-efficient adaptation with post-training quantization enables practical CPU deployment.

-Overall, **parameter-efficient fine-tuning combined with post-training compression** is a viable and effective strategy for domain-specific NER in IT support scenarios.
+Overall, **parameter-efficient fine-tuning combined with lightweight compression** is an effective strategy for domain-specific NER in IT support scenarios.

----

-## Reproducibility Notes

-- All results are derived from fixed training runs.
-- No retraining was performed during analysis.
-- Evaluation and export scripts only read existing artifacts.